 2. Take care with automatic updates

 If you are in the habit of simply downloading each new update you are offered for your 4G devices, start to assess where these updates are actually coming from.
 Ensure each update is legitimate and from your 4G service provider, and isn't malware disguised as an update.
-Android 4.3 removed automatic updates, so take a look at the version your devices are running.
+Automatic updates can be disabled on Android, so they can be individually approved.

 3. Use a mobile VPN (Virtual Private Network)

-To ensure that sensitive data is protected as it moves to and from your mobile devices, setting up a VPN is an ideal solution.
+If you want to ensure that sensitive data is protected as it moves to and from your mobile devices, setting up a VPN is an ideal solution.
 Both Android and iOS support the use of VPNs.
-Windows and OS X also have a range of VPNs to choose from.
+Windows and Mac OS X also have a range of VPNs to choose from.

 4. Use strong passwords

-The password may still be the bane of many users' lives, but they are still the main way that Wi-Fi login is enabled.
-Develop a strong password regime and don't use the same password for all your logins.
-There are many password managers to choose from – we've rounded up the best of them in this article.
+The password may be the bane of many users' lives, but they're still the main way that Wi-Fi login is enabled.
+Develop a strong password regime, and don't use the same password for all your logins.
+There are lots of password managers to choose from – we've rounded up the best of them in this article.